 There’s nothing quite like getting a traffic ticket to ruin your day.
+According to the Bureau of Justice Statistics, "the most common reason for contact with the police is being a driver in a traffic stop."
 Most people think that fighting a traffic ticket is a hopeless job.
 Only five percent of drivers who get traffic tickets contest them.
 People who do challenge their traffic citations usually lose because they’re unprepared and nervous.
 If you’ve recently received a traffic ticket, here’s what you need to do and consider.

 Tips for Contesting a Traffic Ticket